symonkipkemei/Kompano/Readme.md

 - Auto Adjust the 3D orientation to maintain consistency.
 - Auto export the images in high resolution to your preferred directory.
 - Auto close revit families/projects.
+- Settings command to adjust views settings to user's preference

 ## 📦 Future updates will include:

-- Settings command to adjust views to user's preference
-- Graphic styles options to select  from.
+- Custom Graphic styles options to select from such as blue print effect, black and white Effect, white clay render
 - Accommodate revit files.